fernandoescolar/vscode-solution-explorer/README.md

 Bug fixed #21: allow invoke create new empty solution from command palette.

 Bug fixed #20: now the "vssolution.trackActiveItem" configuration setting works right.

-### 0.2.27

-Litle bugfixed when trying to load solutions in other folder and those folders don't exist.

-Ignore empty string in logs.

 **Enjoy!**